Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 • reduced production downtime

-• the ability to measure both clean and homogenous dirty fluids
+• the ability to measure homogeneous clean and dirty fluids

 Moreover, ultrasonic flow meters contribute to the reduction of maintenance in industrial environments, thanks to their: